micklemacklemore/CUDA-Path-Tracer/README.md

 * Light Closed Scene (Closed Cornell Box implicit spheres)
 * Heavy Closed Scene (Closed Cornell Box with 5k poly geometry)

+With these scenes, the average application

+> 📃 ***Note:*** I was fairly limited on what I could pick as a "heavy" scene.
+Using polygonal geometry beyond 10,000 triangles slows the renderer down to a point where any optimization changes appear negligable.
+This could have been helped by implementing an accelleration structure for polygon meshes such as BVH.

 <p align="center">
 <img src="img/lightscene.png" width=400px>